 Due to the dark backing provided by the ironstone, boulder opals generally have a darker tone which provides a greater contrast to the vibrancy in the play of colour.
 The thinness of the bar of colour in boulder opals means that a high cabochoned surface is extremely rare, and boulder opals usually have a flat surface.

 At AC Silver, we are able to provide our customers with an example of the very rare, high cabochoned boulder opal which has been cut into a beautiful oval shape, rather than being left as a free-from shape, like most boulder opals.
 This piece is an extremely rare and the setting is a very sophisticated example of the use of boulder stone.

 We have truly fallen under the spell of these wonderful stones, whether in contemporary jewellery or vintage and antique pieces.
 Their timeless elegance coupled with their eye-catching play of colour and vibrant properties make them a magnificent choice for jewellery which brings joy to the wearer.

 Jodie Smith – Copywriter

-Jodie joined AC Silver as a copywriter after completing a degree in English Literature, possessing a passion for jewellery and unusual antiquities combined with an interest in blogging and social media.
+Jodie joined AC Silver in 2016 as a copywriter after completing a degree in English Literature, possessing a passion for jewellery and unusual antiquities combined with an interest in blogging.